OIEIEIO/MoonWalker-HUD/README.md

 fun, great, and special attempts were performed to create a video for the challenge presentaion given our short time

 https://drive.google.com/file/d/16rC33qmwjxeWdXys767rsysBfPFYdYBb/view?usp=sharing

+update - the story does not end here - stay tuned on the repo if intreseted - it will start to share some amazing images MW-HUD up!